-The click data has considerably shifted to the side.
-If a UX specialist has the same screen resolution, they can make a wrong conclusion about the CTR of the element.
+The data has considerably moved to the side.
+If a UX specialist has the same screen resolution, they may get confused about the CTR of the element.

 Here is the same report opened on the third device with a screen resolution different from the previous two:

-The dots of clicks have shifted even more.
+The dots of the clicks have shifted even more.

 In the Plerdy dashboard, the results are displayed based on another principle.
 The clicks with no target action or intent are by default considered unimportant and not reflected:

-You can also come across empty clicks in Hotjar.
+You can also come across empty clicks in the Hotjar tool.

-This click is useless since the action (in this case, several clicks in a row) was most probably accidental.
+This interaction is useless since the action (in this case, several clicks in a row) was most probably accidental.
 It’s not a problem for a small website.
-Yet a serious website with huge traffic is an absolutely different story.
-If several thousands of users intentionally or unintentionally click a blind spot (a zone outside the functional area of a website) or another place where clicks seem to make no sense, such data will have almost no value.
+Yet, a serious resource with huge traffic is a different story.
+If several thousands of visitors intentionally or unintentionally click a blind spot (a zone outside the functional area) or another place where interactions seem to make no sense, such data will have almost no value.

-The main goal of Plerdy is to be a convenient tool for perfecting websites.
+The main goal of Plerdy is to simplify website optimization.

-Hence, its heatmaps show the clicks on the elements that make up a website.
-Such information will be helpful to specialists.
+Therefore, its heatmaps focus on interactions with critical elements that make up a website.
+Such information will be helpful to anyone working with web resources.

-The next example proves the importance of this nuance.
-We intentionally click in the parts of a page where these clicks don’t do anything (in the screenshot, these places are highlighted with red squares):
+The next example proves the importance of this feature.
+We intentionally interact with inactive parts of the page (in the screenshot, these places are highlighted with red squares):

-Now take a look at the results in Plerdy:
+Now take a look at the results in Plerdy heatmap software:

-And adds to the total number of website clicks:
+And adds it to the total number of website clicks:

 4. Recording Clicks From Smartphones

-Recording website clicks made on mobile devices is the most important part of usability audits.
-A lot of fields get over 50% of traffic from smartphones.
+The tracking of mobile clicks is the most important part of usability audits.
+In many industries, over 50% of traffic comes from smartphones.

-Let’s compare reports in different services based on the clicks on a responsive website version.
+Let’s compare reports in different heatmapping alternatives featuring the clicks made on a responsive website version.
 For example, we click this element:

-After opening a report in Yandex.Metrica, we see that the clicks are recorded but not properly segmented.
-Although they were made on the responsive website version, the data looks like the users interacted with the main version:
+After opening a report in Yandex.Metrica software, we see that the tool has recorded clicks but hasn’t properly segmented them.
+Although they were made on the responsive website version, the report looks like the visitors interacted with the main version:

-Even if you go to other pages of the responsive version, the report will show these clicks:
+Even if you go to other pages of the responsive version, the report will keep showing these clicks:

-As you see, the coordinates of absolutely unrelated clicks, which were never made on this element, by mistake shifted to this page.
+As you see, the coordinates of absolutely unrelated clicks, which were never made here, shifted to this page.

-Generally, Yandex.Metrica isn’t oriented at configuring and analyzing the behavior of smartphone users.
-After opening the mode for mobile devices in a browser, you’ll see:
+Generally, unlike its alternatives, Yandex.Metrica isn’t suitable for analyzing the behavior of smartphone users.
+After opening the mode for mobile devices in a browser, you’ll see this page:

-In the next window, we open a report generated by Plerdy:
+In the next window, we open a report generated by the Plerdy tool:

-Even when you go to other pages of the adaptive website version, the displayed data corresponds to clicks:
+Even when you go to other pages of the responsive website version, the displayed data corresponds to clicks:

 The dashboard also shows the ratio of clicks made on different device types:

-To conduct a full-fledged usability audit, it’s extremely important to segment the audience by device type.
-Thus, the data on clicks on smartphones and PCs must be collected separately.
+To conduct a full-fledged usability audit, it’s essential to segment the audience by device type.
+Thus, you must collect data on mobile and desktop clicks separately.

-In Plerdy, the navigation element with the filters hasn’t collected clicks on smartphones:
+In Plerdy heatmap software, the navigation element with the filters hasn’t recorded mobile clicks:

-Whereas Yandex.Metrica shows us that somebody clicked the page:
+Whereas Yandex.Metrica software shows us that somebody has clicked the page:

-The thing is that the Yandex.Metrica report just mixes the clicks from mobile devices and PCs.
-This element has a high CTR but on the main website version.
+The thing is that the Yandex.Metrica report mixes the actions completed on mobile devices and PCs.
+This element has a high CTR but is on the main website version.

 Here is the same page but with the results displayed in Plerdy heatmap reports: